mcellteam/mcell/libmcell/documentation/generated/classes.rst

    * | iteration: int = 0
      | Specifies iteration number when the checkpoint save will occur.
-     | Please note that iterations are counted from 0, i.e. a call run_iterations(3)
+     | Please note that iterations are counted from 0.
-     | runs iterations 0, 1, 2.
+     | To schedule a checkpoint for the closest time as possible, keep the default value 0,
-     | To schedule a checkpoint for the closest time as possible, keep the default value 0.
+     | this will schedule checkpoint for the beginning of the iteration with number current iteration + 1.
      | If calling schedule_checkpoint from a different thread (e.g. by using threading.Timer),
      | it is highly recommended to keep the default value 0 or choose some time that will be
      | for sure in the future.